jamro/nodepad/README.md

 It will secure both: the UI and the API.

 Additional security measures could be applied on a firewall level since the dashboard of **NodePad** is available at a dedicated port.
-See `appPort` parameter in `./config.js`.
+See `dashboardPort` parameter in `./config.js`.

 # Troubleshooting